cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 The key takeaway is the following:

 The actual update of the entry's value is done holding a lock, but only so to protect the internal state of the dictionary instance itself.
-The `updateValueFactory` method is *not* called holding this lock.
-Since the whole procedure could be executed many times for the same key and the same `AddOrUpdate()` call site - due to contention of multiple threads executing in parallel, the `updateValueFactory` method could be called multiple times before the resulting value is actually inserted (or added) into the dictionary.
+The `updateValueFactory` delegate is *not* invoked holding this lock.

+Since the whole procedure could be executed many times for the same key and the same `AddOrUpdate()` call site - due to contention of multiple threads executing in parallel, the `updateValueFactory` delegate could be invoked multiple times before the resulting value is actually inserted (or added) into the dictionary.

 This is spelled out in the "Remarks" section of the [`AddOrUpdate()`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.addorupdate?view=net-5.0) documentation: